-- Your logo has to be versatile, so it’s scalable without loss of clarity, making it suitable for all your marketing platforms.
+- Your logo has to be versatile so it’s scalable without losing clarity, making it suitable for all your marketing platforms.
 Such as your website’s header, social media avatar, email signature, and printed merchandise.
 All of which help create brand recognition.

 - Simplicity enables viewers to understand and connect with your logo at first glance.

-- On average, people have to see a logo six times before remembering it.
+- On average, people must see a logo six times before remembering it.
 The simpler your design, the more memorable it will be.

-You can achieve all of these by using only one or two fonts, a basic and relevant icon, and only adding color once you’re happy with the basic design.
+You can achieve these by using only one or two fonts, an essential and relevant icon, and only adding color once you’re happy with the basic design.

 4. Using an inappropriate font

 Underestimating the importance of font choice and choosing fonts at random is another rookie mistake.
-It’s important to choose fonts that match your brand’s personality; otherwise, you’ll send conflicting messages to your audience, which can leave them second, guessing what it is you’re trying to say.
+It’s important to choose fonts that match your brand’s personality; otherwise, you’ll send conflicting messages to your audience, leaving them second, guessing what it is you’re trying to say.